Task-Synchronized Recurrent Neural Networks: Experiments

 In the first experiment we use Lorenz chaotic attractor \cite{Lorenz63} with parameters $\sigma = 10, \beta = \frac{8}{3}$ and $\rho = 28$.
 We introduce time irregularity factor $\pi$ and generate the 3D Lorenz attractor data with $\Delta t_n$ uniformly sampled from the $(\mathrm{max}(0,0.01 - \pi), 0.01 + \pi]$.
 The time is regular at $\Delta t_n\equiv 0.01$ with $\pi=0$ and becomes more irregular with increasing $\pi$.

 We first generate 10\,000 timesteps with $\pi=0$ and split the data into 60\% training, 20\% validation, and 20\% testing sets.
-We use (TA)ESNs with 500 internal units and grid-search their $\alpha$, spectral radius of $\U{h}$, and regularization of $\W{y}$ to find the best meta-parameters by training each model and comparing its generated sequences with validation.
+We use (TS)ESNs with 500 internal units and grid-search their $\alpha$, spectral radius of $\U{h}$, and regularization of $\W{y}$ to find the best meta-parameters by training each model and comparing its generated sequences with validation.
+Note that we only select the hyperparameters for the ESN model; identical hyperparameters are then used for the ESN+$\Delta t$ and TSESN.

-Having the good ESN and TAESN models (which are initially identical) we then test them with ever more time-irregular data, increasing $\pi$ each time by 0.01, and each time initializing and testing the models on 200 step generative runs.
-The performances over the time-irregularity $\pi$ are presented in Figure \ref{fig:lorenz}.

-We see that the performance of TAESN degrades very slowly with increasing time irregularity, which confirms the validity of our approach, while the identical regular ESN becomes unstable (confused) quite fast when encountering time-irregular data.
+Having the good ESN and TSESN models (which are initially identical) we then test them with ever more time-irregular data, increasing $\pi$ each time by 0.001, and each time initializing and testing the models on 50 200-step generative runs.
+The performances over the time-irregularity $\pi$, which goes to high extremes, are presented in Figure \ref{fig:lorenz}.
+We see that the performance of TSESN degrades very slowly with increasing time irregularity, which confirms the validity of our approach, while the identical regular ESN becomes unstable (confused) quite fast when encountering time-irregular data.
+Curiously, ESN+$\Delta t$ is not far behind TSESN in this task.

 We also did a similar test on a more memory-demanding Mackey-Glass \cite{MackeyGlass77} chaotic attractor with parameters $\beta = 0.2$, $n = 10$, $\gamma = 0.1$, and $\tau = 17$.
-Since the attactor depends on a fixed time interval $\tau$, we had to first generate the data with a small (for this dataset) uniform $\Delta t'=0.01$, and then produce the time-irregular data by cubic spline interpolation from this high-regular-sampling-rate data, sampling $\Delta t_n$ from $(1-\pi,1+\pi]$.
+Since the attractor depends on a fixed time interval $\tau$, we had to first generate the data with a small (for this dataset) uniform $\Delta t'=0.01$, and then produce the time-irregular data by cubic spline interpolation from this high-regular-sampling-rate data, uniformly sampling $\Delta t_n$ from $(1-\pi,1+\pi]$.

 The results are presented in Figure \ref{fig:mackey-glass}.
-We can see that TAESN is again more robust to time-irregularity, but ESN also degrades less in this task.
-The systematic variations of performance depending on $\pi$ could probably be explained on how precisely the time steps hit $\tau$, as the results were repeated with the same random $\Delta t_n$, just scaled differently depending on $\pi$.
+We can see that TSESN is again much more robust to time irregularity, but ESN also degrades less in this task.
+Curiously again, ESN+$\Delta t$ is not better than regular ESN in this task and for high $\pi$ is even worse.